timrourke/sinatra-10volt-coffee/README.md

-# Belkowitz Demolition
+# 10Volt Engineering

-A fake Sinatra site for an imaginary demolition company built with ERB templating.
+A fake Sinatra site for an imaginary engineering company built with ERB templating.